Knuxfan24/KnuxLib/Supported_Formats.md

 > **Note**
 > Doesn't write in a binary identical format due to a design choice in HedgeLib#, game doesn't seem to mind though?

-> **Note**
-> The Sector Visibility Collision format has some extra data in it that is not currently handled, but doesn't seem required?

 ## NiGHTS2 Engine